PilzAdam/beds/README.txt

 How to use the mod:
 Craft a bed like this:
-red wool	blue wool	blue wool
+white wool  white wool   white wool stick                    stick
-stick					stick
-(Theres no "normal" way to get wool so you can use the commands "/giveme wool:red" and "/giveme wool:blue 2")
 After placing it anywhere you can go to sleep with a leftklick with your hand on the bed.
 If it is night a chatmessage wishs you "Good night" and you sleep until the next morning.
 To go outside the bed it is recommended to hit the bed again with a leftklick (it also works if you just go away but its not so safe).
+After dying the player will respawn at the last bed he has slept.

 License:
 Sourcecode: WTFPL (see below)